MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/solarwinds-service-desk.md

    :::image type="content" source="./media/solarwinds-service-desk/open-incremental-refresh.png" alt-text="Screenshot open incremental refresh.":::

-   1. Archive data starting two years before the refresh date.
-Don't exceed two years.
+   a.
+Set the option for archiving data to meet your reporting needs.
+Enter a number in the first field and use the dropdown to select a time frame.

-   1. Incrementally refresh data starting one day before the refresh date.
-For instructions, go to [define-policy](/power-bi/connect-data/incremental-refresh-configure#define-policy).
+   b.
+Incrementally refresh data starting 1 Days before the refresh date.
+See [define-policy](/power-bi/connect-data/incremental-refresh-configure#define-policy) for instructions.

    :::image type="content" source="./media/solarwinds-service-desk/set-incremental-refresh.png" alt-text="Screenshot set incremental refresh.":::